Dana94/2019-website/blog/2020-06-19-using-vuex-in-vuejs.md

 With `mapActions`, this needs to be imported from `vuex`.

-Within `methods`, `mapActions` contains the string values of the created actions in the store.
+Within methods, `mapActions` contains the string values of the created actions in the store.

 With these actions available, they can be called instead through `dispatch`.